antononcube/Raku-Data-ExampleDatasets/README-work.md

 use Data::ExampleDatasets;
 ```

-### Get a dataset using identifier
+### Get a dataset by using an identifier

-Here we get a dataset by using an identifier and display part of it:
+Here we get a dataset by using an identifier and display part of the obtained dataset:

 ```perl6
 my @tbl = example-dataset('Baumann', :headers);